DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

 }
 ```

  In the above example, we leverage `componentDidMount()` to generate our chart, bind it to the DOM using `refs` and then passing in data.

+ When integrating 3rd party libraries, we often need to bind to events, such as the user interacting with the Chart.
+This is where we would set up our listeners post library creation.
+We can also add more global listeners here, if we did not want to setup the listeners in the `componentWillMount()` call.

-## Starting another render pass
+## Starting another render pass [^1]
+ There are some unique situations were we may have a second render pass post-Birth/Mount.
+This is not a common situation and generally is required when we have to change our current state based on the Native UI Layout.
+This could be calculating dynamic row height or column widths in a data table.
+It could be having to re-position the component's children based on how they are sized the first time.

+ If you require this kind of functionality, you have the ability to call `this.setState()` and `forceUpdate()` in your `componentDidMount()`.
+If you change state or force an update (more on this feature later), your component will begin another render pass and enter the [Growth/Update Phase](../growth_update_indepth.md).

+ ---

+ [^1] Multiple rendering passes opens the door for serious performance issues.
+Proceed with exterme caution.